secureailabs/Engineering/Milestone3/orchestrator_scripts/KPMG/README.md

 ```

 ##### Covid Data Drift
-A time series model may be frustrated by a change in consumer behaviour over the last year.
+A time series model may be frustrated by a change in consumer behavior over the last year.
 Covid has likely caused new competition between NGOs which may skew instances gathered more recently.
 This is likely compounded by the economic impact of the virus.
-This likely a source of data drift.
+We believe this may be a source of data drift.
 We can avoid this by trimming a large amount of the old data.

 ##### Feature Reduction
 Currently we run the model over 80 features.
 However, according to our SHAP plots, a large number of these are not useful.
 We would recommend making a cut-off to just the features included in the diagram below.
 Unnecessary features create unnecessary noise for the model to deal with.
 We recommend you choose only a minority of these features.
 Below they are listed in order of importance.